helidon-io/helidon-examples/examples/declarative/data-jdbc/postgres/README.md

 Repository methods declare SQL with `@Jdbc.Statement`.
 Most result shapes let code generation infer query or update execution.
 Primitive `int` and `long` results use `@Jdbc.Execution` when the method shape is ambiguous.

+`PokemonRepository` extends `Data.GenericRepository<Pokemon, Integer>`, declaring `Pokemon` as its entity type and `Integer` as its identifier type.
+For a JDBC repository, `Data.GenericRepository` supplies metadata only: it does not add CRUD methods or generate SQL.
+Every repository operation still requires an explicit `@Jdbc.Statement`.

+`TypeRepository` does not declare entity and identifier types at the repository level and extends no Data repository interface.
+Together, the two repositories demonstrate both supported declarative JDBC shapes.
+JDBC repositories must not extend `Data.BasicRepository`, `Data.CrudRepository`, or `Data.PageableRepository`, because those interfaces declare operations that JDBC repositories do not support.

 The sample validates:

-- generated JDBC repository implementations for list, optional, insert, and delete operations;
+- generated JDBC repository implementations for list, optional, insert, update, and delete operations;
 - named SQL parameter binding, repeated named markers, and positional binding in repository parameter declaration order;
 - generated typed-null binding for reference parameters;
 - generated mapping of a flat `Type` record;
+- metadata-only `Data.GenericRepository<Pokemon, Integer>` inheritance alongside a repository that does not declare entity and identifier types at the repository level;
 - marker form `@Jdbc.RowMapper` selection by the exact `JdbcClient.RowMapper<Pokemon>` service contract;
 - Service Registry selection of the matching mapper with the highest `@Weight`;
 - class-valued `@Jdbc.RowMapper(PokemonAlternateRowMapper.class)` selection independently of service weight;
 - generation of an inherited method declared by a parent repository contract;
 - mapping one joined database row to a `Pokemon` containing a nested `Type`;
-- staged generated-key retrieval for inserts and update-count handling for deletes;
+- staged generated-key retrieval for inserts and update-count handling for updates and deletes;
 - explicit query selection for a primitive `long` count result; and
 - one local JDBC transaction that looks up a type and inserts a Pokemon.